cw-lucaswaki/rubosquad/README.md

 ## Code of Conduct

 Everyone interacting in the Rubosquad project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).

+## Important Notes

+### Caution with Auto-corrections

+- The `rubocop -A` command applies auto-corrections to the entire file.
+- Be cautious when using this feature, especially on large files:
+  - Even if you've changed only one line in a 10,000-line file, RuboCop will enforce changes throughout the entire file.
+- This behavior is due to how Rubosquad identifies changed files:
+  - It uses `git diff --name-only main | grep '\.rb$'` to find modified Ruby files.
+  - Then it runs `rubocop -A` on these files.

+### Best Practices

+1. Review changes carefully before committing.
+2. Consider using `rubocop -a` (safe auto-correct) instead of `-A` for more conservative corrections.
+3. Run Rubosquad on a clean working directory to avoid unintended changes.
+4. Use version control and commit frequently to easily revert unwanted changes.

+### Customization

+You can modify Rubosquad's behavior by editing the script.
+The core functionality is located in: '''ruby:lib/rubosquad.rb'''

+Consider adding options to:
+- Choose between `-a` and `-A` auto-correct modes.
+- Limit the number of lines affected in large files.
+- Provide a dry-run option to preview changes without applying them.

+For more information on RuboCop's auto-correct modes, refer to the [official RuboCop documentation](https://docs.rubocop.org/rubocop/usage/auto_correct.html).